 November and December weather is often cold and gray.
-It starts getting dark early.
-New Yorkers start feeling a bit grumpy.
-Then the Christmas and Holiday markets open and it all changes.
+It starts getting dark early and New Yorkers start feeling a bit grumpy.
+Then the Christmas and holiday markets open and it all changes.

 The smell of mulled wine, hot apple cider, hot chocolate, and peppermint is in the air.
 A nice, warm feeling comes across us.
 People are cheerfully going out and about.
 The stalls are full of unusual gifts for friends and family, giving us the opportunity to find things not usually found in the stores.